MTT Poker Strategy from Proven Winners – Crush Your Tournaments

 You will want to get particularly aggressive in later positions and steal chips from weak players who don’t defend their blinds enough, which is quite common, especially in lower-stakes tournaments.

-Other than simply raising in unopened pots and stealing the blinds, you will also need to master the art of re-stealing, which adds even more chips to your stack when successful.
+Other than simply raising in unopened pots and stealing the blinds, you will also need to master the art of re-stealing, which, when successful, adds even more chips to your stack.

 Sitting on a stack of 20 to 30 big blinds, you will want to find good hands to 3-bet bluff against mid and late position opens and force players to fold a good chunk of their opening range.